louisVottero/vtool/README.md

 The Unreal implementation is still fairly buggy compared to Maya.
 Lots missing and incomplete, could use help testing.

 * Install PySide 6
-  * pip install directly to your install of unreal.
+  Option 1: pip install directly to your install of unreal.
 In a command prompt/shell, e.g.: `"/UE_5.0/Engine/Binaries/ThirdParty/Python/Win64/python.exe" -m pip install PySide6`
-  * If you are working at a studio you may need to install pyside separately.
+  Option 2: If you are working at a studio you may need to install pyside separately.
 If you have python 3.7 installed separate from Unreal, pip install pyside 6 to that python and then source it in your Unreal project.
 Search for python in your project settings and add your python site packages `/Python/Python39/Lib/site-packages` to the Additional Paths.
 * Add your vetala install path to your project python settings.
 Search for python in your project settings and add the python folder of the vtool package.
 E.g.: `/dev/git/vtool/python`
 * launch the ui by running
 ```